 The book is a narrative nonfiction work, with historical, political, cultural and journalistic influences.
 It brings perspective in the current global political landscape, where populism has become an emerging political narrative.

 I have just finished co-authoring a memoir with wildlife and mental health themes.
 We are about to start the querying process, so, watch this space!

 I moved to the South African bushveld with my husband in 2016, after many years of being on deadline and chasing the news in cities.
 Since living here, I have gained an immense appreciation for wildlife.
 Having spent the majority of my time on writing a nonfiction work, I decided that I need to work on a lighter project.
 This project will focus on telling the story of young animals on a quest in the African bushveld, bringing together my favorite animals and their quirky characteristics.
 It’s educational, but not in-your-face-educational.
 The key objective of this work will be to create a book that will entertain kids and teach them to appreciate the little things that one can learn from animals.

 UKWELI DIARIES – TRAVEL BLOG

-Ukweli Diaries is also still in its conceptual stages.
+Ukweli Diaries is still in its conceptual stages.
 This will be a travel blog with cool information about National Parks and camping spots in Southern Africa.
-I will focus on video and providing helpful information to travelers hoping to explore these off-the-grid areas.
+I will focus on video and providing helpful information to travelers who are hoping to explore these off-the-grid areas.